WatchmanDoor/WatchmanSDK-iOS/README.md

     * WDNetwork
     * WDConnectivity
 1. Go to your project `Target > General > Embedded Binaries` and add them.
-> Make sure that the recently frameworks appears into Linked Frameworks and Libraries
+> Make sure that the recently added frameworks appear into `Linked Frameworks and Libraries`

 ### Importing
 ```swift